 If you want to slim down and rock your best body, we encourage you to choose a diet supplement that is both affordable and backed by real clinical results.
 It helps if you don’t have to worry about dealing with bad taste.

-Among the best products we’ve seen in 2016 is one called Leptigen.
+Among the best products we’ve seen this year is one called Leptigen.
 This diet formula contains a unique blend of four ingredients, which have been shown in documented clinical studies to improve fat loss and increase metabolism.
 We are unable to find any discussion of harmful adverse effects and dieter reviews posted on the web indicate people are seeing wonderful results.

 Also, the company behind of Leptigen is confident enough in their product to offer a Special Trial Offer, good sign.

 Previous GNC Lean Shakes Review (Updated February 11, 2014):